PrismarineJS/flying-squid/README.md

 ## Contributors

  - @roblabla for helping out with the protocols
+ - @rom1504 for massive contributions to the code
  - The PrismarineJS team for creating prismarine-chunk and node-minecraft-protcol
  - [wiki.vg](http://wiki.vg/Protocols) for documenting minecraft protocols